jmmnn/urbanLandUse/README.md

-# urbanLandUse
-Methods for urban land usage classification
+#Methods for urban land usage classification

-References:
+##References:

 [Using open data to detect the structure and pattern of informal settlements: an outset to support inclusive SDGs’ achievement](https://www.tandfonline.com/doi/full/10.1080/20964471.2021.1948178)